-"Correspondence in the Perkins

-Brothers' letter-book, accepting the importation of slaves from Africa."

-COURTESY OF SCHLESINGER

-LIBRARY, RAD-CLIFFE INSTITUTE, HARVARD

-UNIVERSITY.

-molasses and coffee.
-Occasionally, Thorndike's ships also traded slaves between islands in the West Indies.28 By 1803 Thorndike counted his wealth as "unencumbered property upward of \$400,000."
-By the end of his life, he had amassed a fortune of almost \$1,500,000 in the currency of his time.29 In his prosperous later years he donated to Harvard by contributing to endowed professorships and gifting a valuable collection of rare books on American history.30
+"Correspondence in the Perkins Brothers' letterbook, accepting the importation of slaves from Africa."
+COURTESY OF SCHLESINGER LIBRARY, RAD-CLIFFE INSTITUTE, HARVARD UNIVERSITY. molasses and coffee.
+Occasionally, Thorndike's ships also traded slaves between islands in the West Indies.
+By 1803 Thorndike counted his wealth as "unencumbered property upward of \$400,000."
+By the end of his life, he had amassed a fortune of almost \$1,500,000 in the currency of his time.
+In his prosperous later years he donated to Harvard by contributing to endowed professorships and gifting a valuable collection of rare books on American history.

 For Harvard patrons James and Thomas Perkins, the West Indies trade and the shadowy business of slave smuggling paved the road to greater fortunes in more respectable trades.
-They began their careers as commission agents in the French colony of Saint-Domingue, the most productive sugar island in the Caribbean.31 When James arrived on the island in 1782, it had a population of between 300,000 and 500,000 slaves.32 There the Perkins brothers made money by matching buyers and sellers of slaves and slave-grown commodities.
+They began their careers as commission agents in the French colony of Saint-Domingue, the most productive sugar island in the Caribbean.
+When James arrived on the island in 1782, it had a population of between 300,000 and 500,000 slaves.
+There the Perkins brothers made money by matching buyers and sellers of slaves and slave-grown commodities.
 Perversely, they also benefited from attempts to curtail the slave trade and to exclude American ships.
 In the late 1780s and the early 1790s they became slave-smugglers, charging premium commission rates to dodge restrictive laws.
-By 1788 they owned their own ships and were bringing in slaves from the African port of Anomabu.33 on Saint-Domingue began their thirteen-year-long revolution, forcing the brothers to flee the island.34 Looking for new opportunities to further enlarge their slavery-related profits, they invested in other businesses, particularly fur trading and the trade with China.
+By 1788 they owned their own ships and were bringing in slaves from the African port of Anomabu.33

+Evading laws against slave trading was lucrative for the Perkins brothers, but it was also risky-no more so than in 1791, when slaves on Saint-Domingue began their thirteen-yearlong revolution, forcing the brothers to flee the island.
+Looking for new opportunities to further enlarge their slavery-related profits, they invested in other businesses, particularly fur trading and the trade with China.
 They also became early investors in the industries that would drive the Massachusetts economy in the 1800s, railroads and textile manufacturing.
-Having risen from seaport smugglers serving the slave economy of the Caribbean to wealthy and respected investors, they funded numerous Boston cultural institutions at the end of their careers, including Harvard.35
+Having risen from seaport smugglers serving the slave economy of the Caribbean to wealthy and respected investors, they funded numerous Boston cultural institutions at the end of their careers, including Harvard.